acatl/assign-no-conflict/README.md

 - If **no conflicts**, it will return a **new** Object, no need to pass an empty object at the beginning.
 - If there are conflicts it will return the key that introduces the conflict.
 You can check the return type, if its a string, then you can tell there are conflicts and which is the key that caused it.

-**NOTE**: This module does not deep merge.
+**NOTE**: This module does not deep merge Objects.

 ### Heads up

-Only use this module if specifically need its features, otherwise you might be better off using good old Object.assign.
+Only use this module if you specifically need to check for conflicting keys, otherwise you might be better off using good old Object.assign.

 ## Running the tests